-For reasons that are only partially understood, and may include measurement error, poorer countries have so far suffered fewer COVID deaths per capita than have richer countries.
+For reasons that are only partially understood, and may include measurement error, poorer countries suffered fewer COVID deaths per capita in 2020 than did richer countries.
 Moreover, each country's loss in per capita national income between 2019 and 2020 was strongly related to its per capita COVID death count.
-These two facts together mean that per capita incomes have, on average, fallen more in countries with higher per capita incomes in 2019; poorer countries have done relatively well.
-As a matter of logic, this need not narrow international income inequality, but it has in fact done so.
-Country by country, per capita incomes are closer to one another now than in 2019.
+These two facts together have meant that per capita incomes have, on average, fallen more in countries with higher per capita incomes in 2019; the 97 poorest countries lost an average 5 percent of their 2019 per capita GDP, while the richest 96 countries, with an average per capita income six and a quarter times larger, lost an average of 10 percent.
+This need not have narrowed international income inequality, but in fact it did so.
+Country by country, with tiny countries counting the same as giant countries, per capita incomes are closer to one another now than in 2019.

 China (but not India) had few deaths and experienced positive economic growth in 2020.
 Before the pandemic, China's rapid growth had lifted more than a billion people up from the bottom of the global income distribution, and has long been responsible for a reduction in global income inequality when each country is weighted by its population.
 But this effect has been attenuating as China's income has risen.
 Today, out of the world's population of 7.8 billion, 4.4 billion live in countries whose per capita income is lower than China, while only 2.0 billion live in countries whose per capita income is higher than China.
-That the negative effect of Chinese growth on weighted global inequality would eventually turn positive was predicted by Deaton (2013, 262) and Milanovic (2018, 174-5).
-During the pandemic, the Chinese economy grew while most other economies shrank, the reversal happened, and population-weighted global inequality increased.
+During the pandemic, the Chinese economy grew while most other economies shrank, and while this reduced population-weighted global inequality between 2019 and 2020, the effect was not large enough to offset the inequalityincreasing effect of (much poorer) India's loss of income, and population-weighted global inequality increased.